georgeroubie/Angular-CookiebarUtility/README.md

 # Description

-This is a jQuery free Angular Cookiebar Utility
+> This is a jQuery-free Angular-Boostrap 4 Cookiebar Utility.